-From village inns to locals’ favourites, discover 20 dog-friendly Cotswold pubs that you and your four-legged friend can relax in together in a welcoming environment.
+From village inns to countryside favourites, discover 20 dog-friendly Cotswold pubs that you and your four-legged friend can relax in together with this hot list.

-A traditional country inn with an award-winning restaurant, The New Inn in Coln welcomes you and your canine companion to enjoy a wide selection of drinks and a menu of British cuisine.
+A traditional country inn with an award-winning restaurant, The New Inn in Coln offers owners and their canine companion the chance to enjoy a beautiful setting, as well as a menu of British cuisine.

 Located just behind the village green in Broadway, The Crown & Trumpet welcomes dogs into the bar area of the Cotswold pub.
 With an open fire, it is a great place to pop in for a drink after a walk exploring Broadway’s picturesque surroundings.

 A Cotswold-inspired menu and a bar stocked full of real ales, The Fuzzy Duck in Armscote is the perfect spot to relax with man’s best friend.
-Four-legged guests can munch on dog biscuits offered at the bar, while overnight pooches receive a Doggy Welcome Pack.
+Four-legged guests will also be given some tasty treats to munch on in the pub.

 After a walk around picture-perfect Barnsley, guests and their doggy counterparts can relax at The Village Pub and enjoy a menu of quality modern British food accompanied by fine ales and wine.

 Housed in a beautifully restored 15th century building in central Winchcombe, The Lion Inn offers a stylish bar and restaurant that welcomes you and your furry friend a seat at the table.

 Situated opposite the village green in Broadwell, The Fox Inn is a popular rest-stop for walkers and their canine companions.
 This attractive rural pub offers quality home cooked food in a friendly environment.

 Boasting a large garden and children’s play area, The Plough Inn at Temple Guiting is ideal for all the family.
 Two-legged guests can expect quality local food in a picturesque 16th century country pub, while their furry pals rest in a welcoming environment.